Mix Preparation and File Delivery for Mastering

 Historically, it's been considered best practice to disable all plugins on the master buss (or 2-buss) before sending a mix to mastering.
 However, this isn’t a hard-and-fast rule.

 Creative EQ, compression, and buss processing that contribute to the musical intent of the mix are fine to leave engaged.
-If you are using heavy limiting for loudness, include one version with it and one without it.
+However, if you are using heavy limiting for loudness, include one version with it and one without it.

 LISTEN TO RENDERED MIXES CAREFULLY

 After exporting, listen to the actual rendered files outside of your DAW on the system you know best.
-Pops, clicks, distortion, rumble, buffer underruns, bad crossfades, or sibilance can pop up during rendering.
+Pops, clicks, distortion, rumble, buffer underruns, bad crossfades, or sibilance can appear during rendering.
 Catching these issues early prevents them from becoming exaggerated after mastering.

 Analog Tape